 I get this question all the time: Do you really have to take your shoes off to practice?
 Well, no—you don’t have to.
 But, as with many things in life, you might be missing out on something good if you don’t.

 Most of us keep our feet confined in shoes from morning until night, and let’s be honest, they’re probably not happy about it.
 Letting them breathe and stretch during yoga can help release all that pent-up tension that, yes, gets stored in your feet.
 Who knew foot muscles could carry so much stress?
-Practicing barefoot not only enhances your range of motion, but it also gives you a deeper connection to the ground beneath you—literally grounding you in the moment.
+Practicing chair yoga and gentle yoga barefoot not only enhances your range of motion, but it also gives you a deeper connection to the ground beneath you—literally grounding you in the moment.

 And hey, you might notice that your balance improves.
 Without shoes, your feet get to engage in ways they rarely do.
 Suddenly, that tricky Tree Pose feels a little less like you’re going to topple over like a lumberjack just felled you.
 You may even find yourself moving more naturally, almost as if you’re meant to be barefoot (which, surprise, you are).